-Step 1 – Create a sketch
+Step 1 – Create a Sketch of the Mountain Mural

-Step 2 – Pick the Paint
+Step 2 – Choose the Mountain Mural Paint Colors

 - OC65 for the sky and other 3 walls in the nursery

 - 2023-30 for the yellow sun and as the base colour for the triangles.
 It was also used to paint the closet doors.

 *I needed a gallon of the OC65 to paint the whole room, but only the quart size of every other colour for the mural.

 - Yellow Gold as the shimmer over the yellow triangles

 *One 59ml bottle was enough to cover all the shimmery triangles with 3 coats.